baluneboy/biomedken/pims/README.txt

+5. log entry after build (or just after success on insert?)

 6. make all log.process calls (info or error or warn) as sentences ending in period or bang or ?

 7. see TODOs in handbook.py